-impactRI provides QIARK, our patented business intelligence and community-based decision-making technology; linking thousands of people together – to collectively identify unique ideas and answers to our most challenging commercial, socio-political and scientific questions.
+impactRI provides QIARK, our patented business intelligence and community-based insights technology; linking thousands of people together – to collectively identify unique ideas and answers to our most challenging commercial, socio-political and scientific questions.

 QIARK - Alleviating Silo Mentality